 The AH-64 Apache helicopter does not have a machine gun mounted

-on its "chin."
-The gun it carries is located underneath the fuselage.
+on its "cheeks" The 30mm chain gun that it carries is located under the cockpit, on the chin of the helicopter.
 Also, the muzzle flash from the guns mounted on the side would interfere with the pilot and the gunner's night vision.

 At the end of the movie when Godzilla is chasing the cab across the Brooklyn Bridge, the bridge only has 2 suspension cables (1 on each side) whereas the real bridge has 4 (1 on each side and 2 running down the center).